AmberWangXY/PaidStyleProject/README.md

 # PaidStyle Project

 A modern, responsive frontend website built with React and Chakra UI, featuring internationalization support.
+The website can be prereviewed at https://amberwangxy.github.io/PaidStyleProject/

 ## Features